'Cash me ousside' girl faces trial on juvenile charges today | Where Orlando Turns First For Breaking News, Weather, and Traffic

 >> ‘Cash me ousside’ girl sues gaming company

-Bregoli, 14, pleaded not guilty last month to four charges of theft and a charge of charge of filing a false police report.
+Bregoli, 14, pleaded not guilty last month to four charges of theft and a charge of filing a false police report.

 They mostly include acts allegedly committed against her mother, Barbara Ann Bregoli, before the two appeared on the daytime talk show “Dr. Phil” last year.